jhclark/ducttape/DIRECTORIES.md

 The Attic
 =========

-Partial output or invalidated output from previous runs gets moved to $DEST/ducttape.attic/$TASK_NAME/$REALIZATON_NAME/$VERSION.
+Partial output or invalidated output from previous runs gets moved to $DEST/ducttape.attic/$TASK_NAME/$REALIZATON_NAME/$WORKFLOW_VERSION.
 This may help prevent accidental deletion of data and can help diagnose issues if tasks fail repeatedly.
+The workflow version is incremented every time the workflow is executed.

 "Flat" Structure
 ================